 The liver processes the food you eat, the liquid you drink, the air you breathe, and the beauty potions you rub on your skin and helps provide energy for your body.
-It identifies toxic substances, either processing or eliminating them, helps in blood clotting, when required, and regulates hormones.1 2
+It identifies toxic substances, processes or eliminates them, helps in blood clotting when required, and regulates hormones.1 2

 Many toxins enter our body through the food we eat.
 Take carbendazim, for instance.
 Many of the fruits and cereals we eat are liberally sprayed with this fungicide, which affects our liver function.

-Prevents Free Radical Damage Caused By Drug Overdose
+2. Ashwagandha Prevents Liver Damage Caused By Medicines

 Our liver is the most vulnerable organ when it comes to the harmful side effects of medication.
 Gentamicin, a common antibiotic, generates free radicals, the highly reactive molecules in our body that can trigger off a chain reaction, damaging the lipid membranes of the cells and the DNA and causing cells to malfunction or even die.
 Free radicals can be stopped by antioxidants, which react with them and stop the chain reaction.